myang32/kitematic-box/README.md

 vagrant up --provider vmware_fusion
 ```

-Kitematic will be installed from source and you can dig into their source code https://github.com/kitematic/kitematic.
+Kitematic will be installed from source ( https://github.com/kitematic/kitematic ) and you can dig into all details.

 ## Take a snapshot